 It was the same every time.
 I figured this would be no different.

 But when I walked in the door I could immediately sense that something was still off.
 Asher came upstairs to greet his siblings, and even though he obeyed Joseph’s command to return to his room it wasn’t without a retort thrown over his shoulder.
 “I want my real mother back and not this monster.”
 We chose to ignore it.
-Just another in a long line of insults hurled at us in the throws of these dark tempests.
+Just another in a long line of insults hurled at us in the throes of these dark tempests.
 We situated the kids in their bedrooms and chose to have Nathan sleep in the office.
 We had begun witnessing behaviors in Nathan that were concerning us.
 Asher’s emotional bullying was obviously taking a toll on him (or what we thought was his emotional bullying).
-Then we called Asher into our room to try and discuss his choices with some degree of objectivity.
+Then we called Asher into our room to try to discuss his choices with some degree of objectivity.

 It was nearly 11pm.